 Deacon Christian Knoebel was ordained on May 10, 2014, by Bishop David M. O'Connell, C.M.
-He holds a Bachelor of Science from Rutgers University and a Masters of Environmental Pollution Control from The Pennsylvania State University, has worked in digital media as an editor, producer, editorial writer and business executive for The Wall Street Journal, The New York Times and The Philadelphia Inquirer, and today manages a business media publishing company.
-He is married to wife Debbie for 20 years and together they have two children.
-His new deacon warranty is still valid.
+He holds a Bachelor of Science from Rutgers University and a Masters of Environmental Pollution Control from The Pennsylvania State University, has worked in digital media as an editor, producer, editorial writer and business executive for The Wall Street Journal, The New York Times and The Philadelphia Inquirer, and today manages digital communications for Princeton University.
+He is married to wife Debbie for 25 years and together they have two children.

 Karen Badach, heads the religious education program and handles its day-to-day functions.
 The office is open from 9:00 a.m. to 4:00 p.m., Monday through Thursday.